-In addition, be sure to check out the Self-Publishing Resources section to find tools, resources, and services that you might need to see your publishing project to completion.
+Also, be sure to check out our Self-Publishing Resources section to find tools, resources, and services that you might need to see your publishing project to completion.

 “I write because I love it, not because I see readers as dollar signs.
 I am very, very passionate about my work, and I take it very seriously that people are inviting me to entertain them every time they buy a book.” ––Amanda Hocking